Becheler/Becheler.github.io/my_collections/_posts/2022-06-23-finally-a-standard-newick-formatter.md

 Isn't it absolutely delightful? :hugs:

 I *looove* modern C++: it allows us to encapsulate the details of our real-case troubles into shiny bubbles of beauty, simplicity and efficiency!
-Isn't it what code should be after all? :revolving_hearts:
+Isn't it what code should be after all? :blush:

 ![Bubble double trouble]({{site.baseurl}}/assets/img/doodles/bubble_double_trouble.jpg#center)